nixcloud/pankat/README.md

 ## programming

+* FIXME does not work $("#toc").tocify();
 * tidy generated html code
+  * FIX gohtml.FormatBytes() is not working properly, css needs fixes for posts.html, did not work for normal pages, duno why - but won't do this ATM

-* rework rsync: drop it completely.
+* rework rsync: drop it completely. and merge output/documents folder. store myMd5HashMapJson_ in workdir
+* add support for source viewing

 * live preview lacks tags, creation date and title
 * update cmd/pankat-server/ws/server.go to use pub/sub system for websocket where clients can register a certain page; if registered page is changed on the source side live updates are sent